RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 Otherwise, do you think that
-‘since the means of valid knowledge etc are the cause of the debaters' utterance, they exist, and since they exist, we accept them, because the state of things is that whatever exists is accepted?’
+‘since the means of valid knowledge etc are the cause of the debaters' utterance, they exist, and since they exist, we accept them, because of the principle that whatever exists is accepted?’

 Don't go there.
 Since the means of valid knowledge etc are the cause of the debaters' utterance in a debate that was produced by a certain fixed set of restrictions, they exist,